ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 - All matches are best of three

 ### Map Pick-Ban
-All Major and MRQ events are to use the following map pick-ban process for determining which map (bo1) or maps (bo3) are played.
+All Major matches are to use the following map pick-ban process for determining which map (bo1) or maps (bo3) are played.

 #### Best of 1 Pick-Ban Process
 1. The higher seed team chooses to be Team A or Team B